-These Associations reflect the way domestic contracts are managed in France by Master Brokers, who generally assume the brokerage, the claims administration and underwriting.
-They often respond to a context, and historically brokers tried to best follow their clients abroad, and provide solutions that Insurance Companies were not then equipped to offer and manage.
-Over time, this arrangement may possibly be preferred for other reasons.
+These Associations reflect the way domestic contracts are managed in France by Master Brokers.
+These brokers generally assume the brokerage, the claims administration and the underwriting.
+Association law 1901 often respond to a context.
+In fact, brokers tried historically to do their best to follow their clients abroad.
+Thus, to provide them with solutions that Insurance Companies were not then equipped to offer nor to manage.

-- These Associations are often supported by brokers who are regulated, and whose job is to defend the interests of their clients.
-Brokers therefore have an obligation to advise their clients, which may possibly be questionable for those who only offer an “in-house” solution.
+- These Associations are often supported by brokers who are regulated.
+Keep in mind that Broker’s job is to defend interests of their clients.
+Brokers have an obligation to advise their clients, which may possibly be questionable for those who only offer an “in-house” solution.
 And do not offer a comparative approach and a choice of several solutions,

 - Associations have a more “mutualist” approach to risk, and the agreements negotiated between the group (the Association) and the Insurers can make it possible to free up possibilities and / or budgets.
 Thus and if a profit-sharing agreement is negotiated, it can also be used to remunerate a little more the manager, the doctors, the brokers involved in the assembly … but also can be used to finance a solidarity fund making it possible to manage exceptional situations (and not covered, or in a very limited way) to which members could be exposed,